Variational quantum simulation of the imaginary-time Lyapunov control for accelerating the ground-state preparation: Methods

-For the imaginary-time control, we adopt idea from both strategies introduced above.
-First, let us generalize the standard Lyapunov control such that it could work with the imaginary-time evolution.
+where $\gamma>0$ is a parameter used to adjust the hardness of the control strategy.
+For the imaginary time control strategy, let us generalize the standard Lyapunov control such that it could work with the imaginary-time evolution.
 We redefine $T_k\equiv 2\expval{H_p}{\psi}\expval{H_d}{\psi}-\expval{\{H_p,H_d\}}{\psi}$ in this case.
-The $H_d$ related terms in $T_k(\tau)$ may entail lots of extra measurements if it cannot be obtained by measuring the Pauli terms appearing in $\expval{H_p}{\psi}$.
+The $H_d$ related terms in $T_k(\tau)$ may entail lots of extra measurements if they cannot be obtained by measuring the Pauli terms appearing in $\expval{H_p}{\psi}$.
 To reduce the measurement cost and still maintain a powerful $H_d$ to provide an enhanced convergence, we propose the following strategy.
-We first decide if the state in the quantum circuit has high overlap with any eigenstate of $H_p$ or $Hd$ by checking the value of $T_k$, if $T_k < L$ then we do not apply any control pulses, otherwise we use a similar control strategy for the real-time case introduced above.
-More precisely, the proposed imaginary-time control strategy is
+We first decide if the state in the quantum circuit has high overlap with any eigenstate of $H_p$ or $H_d$ by checking the value of $T_k$, if $T_k < L$ then we do not apply any control pulses, otherwise we use a similar control strategy for the real-time case introduced above.

 where L is some pre-defined threshold value.
 If the state is close to an eigenstate (i.e. $T_k(\tau)<L$), we should turn off the control field and let the system evolves under $H_p$ in the imaginary-time domain.
-This truncation can greatly reduce the measurement costs (for the implementation of the corresponding variational algorithm) in the region that the state will linearly converge to the eigenstate.

-We also consider the approximate bang-bang control strategy to accelerate the control.
-In our test, given a large S, one can speed up the convergence but it may sometime lead to non-convergence when the differential time step $d\tau$ is too large or the scale of $u_k(\tau)$ is to big in some region (see appendix \ref{appendix d}).
-We proposed that by using a large S with the modified bang-bang law according to $A(\tau)$, one should only activate the control field when the current state is not close to any eigenstates of $H_p$.
-This overall strategy should prevent the algorithm from converging towards an excited state of $H_p$, reduce the measurement costs near any eigenstate and greatly accelerate the convergence.
-In summary, we propose the following control strategy,

-Finally, we test how the truncation (i.e. setting $\beta_k(\tau)=0$ when $T_k(\tau)<L$) will affect the precision of the converged results given by truncating the control pulse in the middle of the convergence.
-For physical system with a large energy gap between the first-excited state and the ground state, it only requires few control steps at the beginning then the result of convergence will very close to the result without truncation.
-For systems with a small energy gap, the truncation will significantly affect the precision of the converged results.
+This truncation can greatly reduce the measurement costs (for the implementation of the corresponding variational algorithm) in the region where the state will linearly converge to the eigenstate.
+Finally, we test how the truncation (i.e. setting $\beta_k(\tau)=0$ when $T_k(\tau)<L$) will affect the precision of the converged results given by truncating the control pulse, and we also test the control with different phases in Supplementary Section C.